 Knowing which toddler vitamins—and supplements, probiotics, and other immune boosters—to choose can be complicated since there are so many options.
-And it can be hard to know if the kids even need them to begin with.
-I’ve sorted through the research so you be fully informed when looking to buy vitamins for kids.
+I’ve sorted through the research so you can be fully informed when looking to buy vitamins for kids.

 Should kids and toddlers take vitamins?

-Sick kids can’t do much to make themselves feel better, they don’t always understand why they feel so badly, and they don’t know that they will, one day, feel better again.
+Sick kids can’t do much to make themselves feel better, they don’t always understand why they feel so bad, and they don’t know that they will, soon feel better again.
 It’s so hard!
-Plus, when our kids feel badly, we moms do too.
+Plus, when our kids feel sick, we moms do, too.

-Toddler vitamins and supplements are often one of the things we think we should be giving our kids when they are sick…and when they are healthy in the hopes of keeping them well.
+Toddler vitamins and supplements are often one of the things we think we should be giving our kids when they are sick … and when they are healthy in the hopes of keeping them well.
 But vitamins are not exactly a cure-all.
 And they certainly are not the same as medicine.

-The American Academy of Pediatrics says that kids who are eating a balanced and well-rounded diet don’t need a multivitamin.
-If you’re not sure that your toddler is eating a balanced diet, then you can ask your pediatrician for their advice on this topic.
+The American Academy of Pediatrics (AAP) says kids who are eating a balanced and well-rounded diet don’t need a multivitamin.
+If you’re not sure your toddler is eating a balanced diet, you can ask your pediatrician for their advice on this topic.

-But generally speaking, nutrients from actual foods are always going to be preferred to those in a toddler vitamins.
+But generally speaking, nutrients from actual foods are always going to be preferred over those in a vitamin.

-If you’re wanting to add more nutrient dense foods to your family’s diet to get closer to ideal of “well-rounded”, think smoothies with packed with berries and greens, sweet potatoes, broccoli, wild salmon, black beans, and kale.
-Generally, the more fresh, brightly colored produce, the better.
+If you’re wanting to add more nutrient-dense foods to your family’s diet, think smoothies packed with berries and greens; sweet potatoes; broccoli; wild salmon; black beans; and kale.
+Generally, the more fresh, brightly colored fruits and vegetables, the better.

 All of that said, a multivitamin for kids can provide a safety net and reassure you that your kids are getting adequate nutrition, no matter what they’re eating (or not eating).